Friday, December 22, 2017

 Kow Kow Chinese Restaurant, Chicago / Lincolnwood, Illinois

-Kow Kow first opened its doors solely as a carryout restaurant on August 13, 1949, at its original location at 2548 West Devon Avenue in the West Rogers Park neighborhood of the West Ridge Community, in Chicago's far north side.
-Four years later, owners Don Moy and his father Nathan, expanded the restaurant into the adjacent storefront and became a full-service dine-in establishment.
+Kow Kow opened its doors solely as a carry-out restaurant on August 13, 1949, at its original location at 2548 West Devon Avenue in the West Rogers Park neighborhood of the West Ridge Community in Chicago's far north side.
+Four years later, owners Don Moy and his father, Nathan, expanded the restaurant into the adjacent storefront and became a full-service dine-in establishment.
 Nathan, with his trademark cigar in hand, and son Don happily served the clientele on Devon for over 32 years.

 Kow Kow Egg Rolls.

-Kow Kow, along with the other proprietors of Devon Avenue, was part of a neighborhood that had a personality and charisma all of its own.
+Kow Kow, along with the other proprietors of Devon Avenue, was part of a neighborhood with charisma and a personality all its own.
 The residents of West Rogers Park didn't need to drive to Old Orchard in Skokie to shop and eat; they walked to Devon Avenue and found all they needed.
-There was a wide spectrum of stores: Carol Corr, Nathan's Restaurant & Delicatessen (later LaPetite Restaurant), Dutch Mill Candies, Rusnak Brothers Furniture, Abrams Department Store, The Hang It Shop, Cut-Rate Toy Store, Bud Schaibly Bowling Alley, Adam's Apple, Hillman's Food Store, The Clothes Barn, Schwartz's Women's Garments, Robert Hall, Rosen's Pharmacy, Bon Ton On Devon Restaurant, Minky's Bicycle Shop, F.W.
-Woolworth, Hi-Low Grocery Store, Seymour Paisin Clothing Store, Crawford Department Store, Manzelmann Store, Lazar's Juvenile Furniture, and of course, Kow Kow Restaurant.
+There was a broad spectrum of stores and restaurants: The Red Hot Ranch, Carol Corr Ladies Fashions, Nathan's Restaurant & Delicatessen (later LaPetite Restaurant), Dutch Mill Candies, Rusnak Brothers Furniture, Libby Camera, Radio Shack, Abrams Department Store, The Hang It Shop, Cut-Rate Toy Store, Bud Schaibly Bowling Alley (on 2nd floor), Hillman's Food Store, The Clothes Barn, Schwartz's Women's Garments, Robert Hall Department Store, Rosen's Pharmacy, Bon Ton On Devon Restaurant, Minky's Bicycle Shop, Dan-Dee's Red Hots, Il Forno Pizzeria, Gigio's Pizza Restaurant, Gold Coin Restaurant, F.W.
+Woolworth, Hi-Low Grocery Store, Seymour Paisin Clothing Store, Crawford Department Store, The Different Circle, Manzelmann' Department Store, Rosen's Pharmacy, Lazar's Juvenile Furniture, Hobby Models, and of course, Kow Kow Restaurant.

-Back in the 1950s and '60s, Cantonese restaurants were few and far between.
+In the 1950s and '60s, Cantonese restaurants were few and far between.
 Customers came in from the city and other suburbs.
 "I still remember Eli Schulman coming in from his steakhouse and dining with Grandpa Nathan," recalls Don's daughter Wendy.
-Sadly, Nathan passed away in 1974, having worked 363 days of the year, every year since Kow Kow opened (closing only on Thanksgiving and Christmas Day).
+Sadly, Nathan passed away in 1974, having worked 363 days of the year every year since Kow Kow opened (closing only on Thanksgiving and Christmas Day).

 After nearly 66 years of serving the finest Cantonese cuisine, Kow Kow closed its doors on Sunday, May 31, 2015.
-Business was very good, but Don wanted time with his family and retired.
-When a restaurant is held in such high esteem, many owners close instead of selling, so as not to have their legacy ruined by someone else.
+Business was excellent, but Don wanted time with his family and retired.

-Three days before the pre-announced closing of Kow Kow, the kitchen staff was unable to keep up with the demand for egg rolls, and a sign was posted on the front door that said: "No egg rolls."
+Three days before the closing date announcement, Kow Kow's kitchen staff needed help to keep up with the demand for egg rolls.
+A sign on the front door read: "No Egg Rolls."
 Hundreds of customers responded to Kow Kow's offer to place take-home orders for frozen egg rolls.
-By 9 pm on Sunday, closing day, they fulfilled orders which totaled 24,500 frozen egg rolls.
+By 9 PM on Sunday, closing day, they fulfilled orders totaling 24,500 frozen egg rolls.

 VIDEO